-There are several eye problems that become more common among people as they age, although they can affect anyone at any age.
-They include:
+Your eyes change as you age.
+Some problems become more common as you get older, although they can affect anyone at any age.

-- Presbyopia.
-This is the loss of the ability to clearly see close objects or small print.
-It is a normal process that happens slowly over a lifetime, but you may not notice any change until around age 40.
-Presbyopia is often corrected with reading glasses and contacts.
+Presbyopiais when you can’t clearly see close objects or small print.
+It’s a normal process that happens slowly over your lifetime.
+You may not notice any change until around age 40.
+It’s easy to correct with reading glasses and contacts.

-- Floaters.
-These are tiny spots or specks that float across the field of vision.
-Most people notice them in well-lit rooms or outdoors on a bright day.
-Floaters often are normal, but they can sometimes indicate a more serious eye problem, such as retinal detachment, especially if they are accompanied by light flashes.
-If you notice a sudden change in the type or number of spots or flashes you see, visit your eye doctor as soon as possible.
+Floatersare tiny spots or specks that drift across your field of vision.
+You’ll probably notice them in well-lit rooms, when looking at a bright screen, or outdoors on a bright day.
+They’re mostly normal, but they can signal a more serious eye problem, especially if their onset is sudden and dramatic.
+If you see them along with flashes of light, your retina might be detached from the back of your eye.
+If you notice a sudden change in the type or number of spots or flashes you see, visit your eye doctor as soon as you can.

-- Dry eyes.
-This happens when tear glands cannot make enough tears or produce poor quality tears.
-Dry eyes can be uncomfortable, causing itching, burning, redness, or rarely, some loss of vision.
-Your eye doctor may suggest using a humidifier in your home or special eye drops that simulate real tears.
-Tear duct plugs, prescription eye drops or surgery may be needed in more serious cases of dry eyes.
+Dry eyes happen when your tear glands can’t make enough tears or produce low-quality tears.
+Your eyes might itch, burn, or turn red.
+It’s rare, but if you don’t take care of it, you could lose some vision.
+Your eye doctor may suggest a humidifier in your home or special eye drops that simulate tears.
+Doctors treat severe cases with tear duct plugs, prescription eye drops, or surgery.

-- Retinal disorders.
-The retina is a thin lining on the back of the eye made up of cells that collect visual images and pass them on to the brain.
-Retinal disorders interrupt this transfer of images.
-They include age-related macular degeneration, diabetic retinopathy, retinal vessel occlusions, and retinal detachment.
-Early diagnosis and treatment of these conditions is important to maintain vision.
+Retinal disorders affect this thin lining on the back of the eye.
+It’s made up of cells that collect visual images and pass them on to your brain.
+Problems with your retina affect this image transfer.
+They include age-related macular degeneration, diabetic retinopathy, retinal vessel occlusions, and detached retina.
+Early diagnosis and treatment will help you keep your vision.

-- Corneal diseases.
-The cornea is the clear, dome-shaped "window" at the front of the eye.
-It helps to focus light that enters the eye.
-Disease, infection, injury, and exposure to toxic agents can damage the cornea causing pain, redness, watery eyes, reduced vision, or a halo effect.
-Treatments include making adjustments to the eyeglass prescription, using medicated eye drops, or having surgery.
+Corneal disease affects the clear, dome-shaped window at the front of your eye.
+The cornea helps your eye focus light.
+Disease, infection, injury, and exposure to toxic agents can damage it.
+Symptoms include pain, redness, watery eyes, reduced vision, or a halo effect.
+Your doctor might adjust your glasses, give you medicated eye drops, or suggest surgery.